jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 * Stable provides the most consistent and predictable user experience.
 A particular major release (e.g. 10.8.z, 10.9.z) will not introduce, remove, or change major features or functionality (with minor caveats for security).
 Bugfixes are provided in point releases, which are released as needed during the lifecycle of the major release in response to bugfixes and security advisories.
 Most users should generally use Stable releases, as this will ensure maximum uptime and consistency for your end users.

 * Unstable provides the most up-to-date, cutting edge features, but may have rapid and unpredictable breaking changes or serious bugs, and has more limited client support as API changes are made over time.
-Unstable releases are provided via weekly binary builds on Monday mornings around 5AM UTC, or by [building your own packages from the `master` code branches](https://github.com/jellyfin/jellyfin-packaging).
+Unstable releases are provided via weekly binary builds on Monday mornings around 5:00 AM UTC, or by [building your own packages from the `master` code branches](https://github.com/jellyfin/jellyfin-packaging).

 In addition, Unstable is used to test forthcoming releases during the major release cycle since we provide no beta builds.
 If you want to help us test upcoming releases - and we ask that anyone able to do so does - you will need to run the Unstable builds for at least some amount of time, before switching back to Stable on release.